MrEnigmamgine/Videogame-Capstone_fork/README.md

-### Hypothesis
+### Inital Questions

+-  Do video games on certain platforms get better user ratings?
+- what is the most common genre in games that are `subperb` (the highest rating)?
+  - what about the three lowest ratings ((bad, very bad , awful)) ? what is the overall most highest genre in these low rating games?
+  - what about the three highest ratings (good, great, subperb) ? what is the overall most highest genre?
+- what is the most common theme in games that are subperb (the highest rating)?
+  - what is the most common theme in games that are three highest ratings (good, great, subperb)?
+  - what is the most common theme in games that are three lowest ratings ((bad, very bad , awful)
+- Do users rate games with online multiplayer modes higher than games that lack online multiplayer modes?

-### Target variable
+### Target variable?

   Our target variable is to be able to idetify the diffrent variables that make a videogame have a high rating

 ### Need to haves (Deliverables):